 energy infrastructures of common interest, in order to diversify energy sources, suppliers and transportation routes in an economic and environmentally sound manner;

-enhancement of security of energy supply, increasing market integration and gradual regulatory approximation towards key elements of the EU acquis;
+enhancement of security of energy supply,[UK proposal];

-enhancement and strengthening of long-term stability and security of energy trade, transit and transport, and pricing policies, including a general cost based system for the transmission of energy resources, on a mutually beneficial and non-discriminatory basis in accordance with international rules, including the Energy Charter Treaty;
+[GE proposal: ]

 promotion of energy efficiency and energy savings in economic and environmentally sound manner;

-development and support of renewable energies with a primary focus on hydro resources and promotion of bilateral and regional integration in this field;
+development and support of [GE proposal: diverse type of] renewable energies and promotion of bilateral and regional integration in this field;

 scientific and technical cooperation and exchange of information for the development and improvement of tech nologies in energy production, transportation, supply and end use with particular attention to energy efficient and environmentally friendly technologies, and

-cooperation on nuclear safety, security and radiation protection, in accordance with the principles and standards of the International Atomic Energy Agency (IAEA) and the relevant international treaties and conventions concluded within the framework of the IAEA as well as in compliance with the Treaty establishing the European Atomic Energy Community where applicable.
+(k) [UK proposal retain original EU language but delete Euratom reference: cooperation on nuclear safety, security and radiation protection, in accordance with the principles and standards of the International Atomic Energy Agency (IAEA) and the relevant international treaties and conventions concluded within the framework of the IAEA ]

+[GE proposal: Cooperation in education, focusing on energy security in the context of technical, economic, environmental, policy and legal aspects of energy.
+Including, development of mutually beneficial academic programmes and courses, exchange of academic staff and research assistants for main purposes of teaching, exchange students for study and research, together with, exchange of documentation, pedagogical information and research material.][UK proposal: reject addition of new paragraph]

 Article 299

-A regular dialogue will take place on the issues covered by this Chapter.
+A regular dialogue [UK proposal: may] take place on the issues covered by this Chapter.

 Article 300

-Georgia will carry out approximation of its legislation to the EU acts and international instruments referred to in the Annex XXV to this Agreement in accordance with the provisions of that Annex.
+[UK proposal: .]

 CHAPTER 3